shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

 # Conclusion

-Now you know about creating a Lending Marketplace with Truffle Suite and ReactJS on the Avalanche network.
+Now you know about creating a Lending Marketplace with Truffle Suite and ReactJS on the Polygon network.

-If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://community.figment.io/) or [**Join our discord channel**](https://discord.gg/fszyM7K)!
+If you had any difficulties following this tutorial or simply want to discuss Polygon tech with us you can [**join our community today**](https://community.figment.io/) or [**Join our discord channel**](https://discord.gg/fszyM7K)!

 # About the author